npfs/npfs.github.io/cca.md

 To help the caller to identify a collection point that is convenient for them, click **Show nearest collection points**

 Collection Point Finder will automatically search for the 5 nearest Collection Points  based on the postcode provided for the assessment.

-You can manually change the postcode / enter a new postcode / Town / County that is convenient for the caller / flu friend

-The grey floating panel provides additional help / text if you are Struggling to Find an ACP Local to the Caller and how to provide details on the Collection Points found

-By clicking on the name of the Collection Point in the list, full details are provided for you to relay to the caller.

-### Ending the Call Mid-Assessment

-If a user ends the call, you should press the “End Call” button in the grey “floaty box”.

-![][floaty-box-tabs]

-The next screen will allow you to choose a reason for ending call and exiting the assessment.

-In addition to the drop-down list, there is a free-text field to enter supporting information.

-![][exit-assessment-reason]